 Getting Legal Assistance

-The most reliable and effective way to win a slip and fall claim is to work with an attorney who has handled claims identical to yours.
+The most reliable and effective way to win a slip and fall claim is to work with an experienced attorney who has handled claims identical to yours.
 Don’t worry about the costs of hiring an attorney.
 Most slip-and-fall attorneys will handle your claim on a contingency-fee-basis.
 This arrangement means your attorney will get paid if you receive a settlement or win at trial.
 In other words, you will not pay upfront for legal services.

 Determining if You Have a Viable Claim